kresnasatya/bravefrontier/README.md

-# Brave Frontier Wiki Unofficial
+# Brave Frontier Wiki

 Brave Frontier Wiki Unofficial for Omniunits and Dual Brave Burst (DBB)s hosted in Netlify and Vercel.
+This project is an experiment how to deploy web app and API into duo popular serverless functions (Netlify and Vercel) in single repository.

 Netlify: https://bravefrontier.netlify.app

 Vercel: https://bravefrontier.vercel.app

 ## Features